I'm hot and my hair is frizzing (as usual). Got any suggestions to wear my slightly past shoulder length hair up?

 Try the Frizz Ease products they have on the market.They work great.

 I definitely second those Frizz Ease products.
 My hair is the same and those work wonders for me.
 Or, if your hair is naturally curly, I've found the best is to just let it go and curl how it wants, then pin it back in a make-shift updo.
-It's cute and everyone seems to think it looks good.

 How I envy you - I pay out a ton of money on string straight hair just to have curls!